LidkeLab/smite/paper/paper.md

 SP, MJW, MF and HMF implemented thresholding.
 DJS and HMF wrote frame connection.
 MJW, KAL and DJS developed drift correction based on an earlier version by FF.
-MF and KAL devloped BaGoL; MJW wrote the interface to SMITE.
+MF and KAL developed BaGoL; MJW wrote the interface to SMITE.
 DJS, HMF, WKK, DAR and EJ designed and wrote code for single particle tracking based on ideas from PKR.
 DJS, MBMM, HMF and SP created visualizations.